ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 ```
 This shows us the power of [variables](https://makecode.microbit.org/javascript/variables): they carry changing values we can refer to with human-readable names and can use in all kinds of clever ways to program complex behavior.

-Some programming languages require that each declared variable belongs to a set of `[<cept>]`_data types_.
+Some programming languages require that each declared variable belongs to a set of _data types_.
 Two groups of data types we can already guess: integers of different sizes and floating-point numbers of different sizes.
 While the canonical [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) language does not require typed variables, the JavaScript variant used in MakeCode, called [TypeScript](https://www.typescriptlang.org/), has the ability to declare typed variables.
 To the beginning programmer, at the expense of a small increase in complexity, using typed variables:
 - teaches them to understand that different variables are saved and treated differently in memory, and
-- prevents multiple `[<cept>]`_bugs_ (errors in the program code) where an attempted operation on a given variable cannot be performed on this type of variable, and the program starts behaving in unexpected ways.
+- prevents multiple _bugs_ (errors in the program code) where an attempted operation on a given variable cannot be performed on this type of variable, and the program starts behaving in unexpected ways.

 Let's revisit our `counter` variable to show how we can declare a type:
 ```javascript